Zibilyonik/react-weather-app/README.md

 The functionality of the app is as follows:
 - The users can enter the name of a city in the search bar and click the search button to get the weather data for that city.
-- The app will display the current weather data for the city, including the temperature and optionally rain.
+- The app will display the current weather data for the city, including the temperature , rainfall and relative humidity.
 - The users can choose from a set of time windows (1 day by default) to get the weather data for that time window.
+- The selected options for city and weather data will be dynamically displayed in the URL path.

 ## Setup

 Run `npm install` to install the dependencies.